agorischek/heckle/heckle/README.md

-# Heckle
+# 🤬 Heckle

-Heckle is service check framework that lets you verify the health of your application in production like you verify its correctness with unit tests during development.

-_v.
+> _v.
 To persistently pester a performer_

+Heckle is service check framework that lets you verify the health of your running application.
+It's like unit tests, but in production.

 ## Checks